Elections in Canada: Fixed dates

 Section 4 of the Canadian Charter of Rights and Freedoms limits the term of any federal, provincial, or territorial parliament to a maximum of five years after the return of the writs of the last election.
 On November 6, 2006, the Parliament of Canada amended the Canada Elections Act to introduce a requirement that each federal general election must take place on the third Monday in October in the fourth calendar year after the previous poll, starting with October 19, 2009.
-Since then, all provinces and territories enacted similar legislation establishing fixed election dates, but in 2025 Nova Scotia repealed its law.
+Since then, all provinces and territories enacted similar legislation establishing fixed election dates, but in 2025 Nova Scotia and Ontario repealed their laws.

 These laws, nevertheless, do not curtail the power of the governor general or a provincial lieutenant governor to dissolve a legislature prior to the fixed election date on the advice of the relevant first minister or due to a motion of no confidence.

 Even where such legislation is in effect, voluntary variation is possible.